JSsixtyfour/smashremix/readme.md

 - Tournament approved match settings set by default.
 (4 stocks, 8:00 timer)

 ### Shield Colors Match Player Ports and Teams
-- Shield colors will match the color of the port or team the character is on.
+- Shield colors will match the color of the port or team the character is on, unless the Shield CSS debug menu setting is set to Vanilla for the port.

+### Improved VS Results Screen Scoring for Timeouts
+- In timed matches, ties are broken by number of KOs.

 ### Skip Results Screen
 - The results screen is not shown.
+- Can be overridden by holding L + R at the end of a match.

 #### Toggle Name: _Skip Results Screen_